Cognigy/Documentation/docs/en/docs/ai/architecture.md

 dependencies together with the actual application into one shippable unit.
 One of the more popular container runtimes and a set of other container specific tools is [Docker](https://www.docker.com/).

-Managing a high numer of moving parts - the microservices mentioned above - is quite a challenge and requires an additional software product which is called a container orchestrator.
+Managing a high number of moving parts - the microservices mentioned above - is quite a challenge and requires an additional software product which is called a container orchestrator.
 [Kubernetes](https://kubernetes.io/) is such a container orchestrator dealing with tasks like:

 - assigning containers to one of the available servers in the Kubernetes cluster respecting their individual hardware requirements and matching these against the available hardware on a server